 TR03: The scope of the document covers the practical application of Automated Driving Safety Data Protocol.
 It will describe the demonstrator architectures, system configurations and results of practical testing in both physical and virtual environments.
 It will highlight any performance limitations when processing locally onboard the vehicle.
 It will highlight any performance limitations when communicating data remotely for edge or cloud processing.
 It will include reference to the algorithms of the safety evaluation software module used within the practical demonstrator.
 However, the detail of the algorithms of the safety evaluation software module are out of scope and will be covered by a separate technical report.

+ITU-T FG-AI4EE

+Table 7-12 lists the ITU-T FG-AI4EE deliverables and work items related to artificial intelligence and machine learning.

+[Editor’s Note] The Table 7-12 is updated to reflect the LS document from ITU-T FG-AI4EE in SG13 meeting in 1-12 March 2021.

+Table 7-12 – ITU-T FG AI4AD deliverables and work items